FelixChan96/Language-Processing/README.md

 # Language Processing Sample Work

+Please read the description below before checking out the report PDFs as well as the Python scripts.

+**Description of tasks**

 Implementing a Pytorch program that learns to read business reviews in text format and predict a rating (positive or negative) associated with each review, as well as a business category (0=Restaurants, 1=Shopping, 2=Home Services, 3=Health & Medical, 4=Automotive).

 Please read the description below before checking out the report PDFs as well as the Python scripts.